Red Sox vs. Rays Player Props Betting Odds

 Turner Stats

-- Turner has put up 135 hits with 27 doubles, 22 home runs and 45 walks.
+- Justin Turner has collected 135 hits with 27 doubles, 22 home runs and 47 walks.
 He has driven in 89 runs with four stolen bases.

 Turner Recent Games